npsmintt/hotel_booking_website/README.md

-Hotel booking website for both customers and hotel employee (Receptionist & Housekeeper) Codes are the example for customer pages
+Hotel booking website for both customers and hotel employee (Receptionist & Housekeeper)<br>
+Codes are the example for customer pages

 Customer Requirements